 TO DONATE ITEMS:

-Beginning Monday, December 2nd until Monday, December 23rd, your donations will be welcomed at The Studio Space, Subida al Caracol 11 on Mondays, Wednesdays and Fridays between 10 am - 3 pm.
+Beginning Wednesday, December 2nd, your donations will be welcomed at The Studio Space, Subida al Caracol 11 on Mondays, Wednesdays and Fridays between 10 am - 3 pm.

 Special note: please be mindful of the packaging that you use when shopping.
 The dumps are full (!) and each year dozens of plastic bags show up with the donations.
 Please consider shopping with tote bags or cardboard boxes (which can then be given to the recipients to collect their gifts...)